Lima Memorial Health System Logo

 When to Contact a Medical Professional

-Call your provider if you have symptoms of interstitial cystitis.
+Contact your provider if you have symptoms of IC.
 Be sure to mention that you suspect this disorder.
 It is not well recognized or easily diagnosed.
 It is often confused with having repeated urinary tract infection.

 References